CIgrate: Automating CI Service Migration with Large Language Models: Empirical Evaluation

-\textbf{Motivation:} While functional accuracy is essential, the practical adoption of automated CI migration ultimately depends on how developers perceive its outputs in terms of quality, readability, and usability.
-Developers must find the generated configurations understandable, trustworthy, and maintainable to adopt them in real projects.
-This RQ evaluates whether {\approach}'s generated configurations are not only accurate, but also usable and acceptable in practice.
-In line with prior work such as {\prevapproach}~\cite{rzig2024example}, this evaluation focuses on the generated outputs rather than the migration process itself.
+While automated metrics provide valuable insights, the ultimate test of a CI migration tool is whether its outputs work in real-world deployments.
+This RQ evaluates {\approach}'s practical usability by deploying generated configurations to active open-source projects, measuring CI execution success rates, and soliciting developer feedback through pull requests.
+Following prior work such as {\prevapproach}~\cite{rzig2024cimig}, this evaluation focuses on the generated outputs rather than the migration process itself.

-\textbf{Approach:} We will submit pull requests to a curated sample of active GitHub projects that use either Travis CI or GitHub Actions.
-For each project, we will generate the equivalent missing counterpart configuration using the best-performing variant of {\approach} (e.g., fine-tuned LLM) and include it in the pull request.
-After submission, we will monitor the outcomes such as approval, merging, CI execution, and developer comments.
-We will also invite developers to rate the proposed configuration using a 5-point Likert scale based on three key dimensions: (1) accuracy and completeness, as to whether the configuration appears functionally accurate and fully migrated; (2) readability and maintainability, as to whether it is understandable and easy to modify; and (3) willingness to adopt, as to whether they would trust and use the configuration in practice.